 We all want our students to be serious about academics when they set foot on campus, but college isn’t only about GPAs.
 Students often struggle to balance academic success and “everything else.”
 Luckily, St. Edward’s has a growing number of resources under the umbrella of Recreation and Wellness that help both new and returning students find that balance while making friends and connecting with others who share similar interests.

-We asked Andy Lemons, senior director of Recreation and Wellness at St. Edward’s, for his take on the importance of engaging in Recreation and Wellness experiences.
+We asked Andy Lemons, former senior director of Recreation and Wellness at St. Edward’s, for his take on the importance of engaging in Recreation and Wellness experiences.

 What are the most pressing health and wellness issues for college students?

 AL: According to the American College Health Association’s 2017 National College Health Assessment, there are six issues that negatively impact the academic success of college students: stress, lack of sleep, anxiety, depression, poor nutrition and poor physical health.
 In addition to these challenges, students — especially freshmen — deal with homesickness and not feeling connected on campus.

 Recreation and Wellness programs and activities help students face these challenges by inviting them to take part in experiences like group fitness classes, intramural sports, nature excursions or educational workshops.
 These programs reduce stress, help students make positive connections on campus, find healthy outlets for fun, develop positive life skills and take charge of their own well-being.

 Can you share some of the Recreation and Wellness activities?